Nick314159/LMPEP/README.md

-# LMPEP - Eigenvalue solver for general and specialized matrix polynomials #
-## Laguerre's Method applied to the Polynomial Eigenvalue Problem ##
+# LMPEP - Laguerre's Method Applied to the Polynomial Eigenvalue Problem ##
-This package is a collection of Fortran 90 subroutines for accurately and efficiently solving matrix eigenvalue problems using a variety of methods specfialized for distinct problem types.
+This package is a collection of Fortran 90 subroutines for accurately and efficiently solving the polynomial eigenvalue problem using Laguerre's method.

 ## Authors ##
 - [Thomas R. Cameron](http://thomasrcameron.com/),